 By Joseph A. Tetlow, SJ

 True humility does not attract many in this new age of self-realization.
-We tend to equate humility with self-abasement, but such “humility” would attract only the mentally ill, and it is not Christian humility.
+We tend to equate humility with self-abasement, but such “humility” is not Christian humility.

 If you cling to a negative self-image and have no great respect for your gifts, you are not being humble.
 You are showing no gratitude to God, who gave you the gifts, and this sin of ingratitude provides the deepest wellspring of every other sin.
 You hate yourself, whom God loves.
 This fake humility masks a flinty pride: you refuse to love the gifts and even the self that God is giving you.
 This is a self-deceiving way of telling God, “I will not serve.”